swiftlang/swift-evolution/visions/memory-safety.md

 Since its inception, Swift has provided memory safety for the first four dimensions.
 Lifetime safety is provided for reference types by automatic reference counting and for value types via [memory exclusivity](https://www.swift.org/blog/swift-5-exclusivity/); bounds safety is provided by bounds-checking on `Array` and other collections; type safety is provided by safe features for casting (`as?` , `is` ) and `enum` s; and initialization safety is provided by “definite initialization”, which doesn’t allow a variable to be accessed until it has been defined.
 Swift 6’s strict concurrency checking extends Swift’s memory safety guarantees to the last dimension.

 Providing memory safety does not imply the absence of run-time failures.
 Good language design often means defining away runtime failures in the type system.
 However, memory safely requires only that an error in the program cannot be escalated into a violation of one of the safety properties.
-For example, having reference types by non-nullable by default defines away most problems with NULL pointers.
+For example, having reference types be non-nullable by default defines away most problems with NULL pointers.
 With explicit optional types, the force-unwrap operator (postfix `!` ) meets the definition of memory safety by trapping at runtime if the unwrapped optional is `nil` .
 The standard library also provides the [`unsafelyUnwrapped` property](https://developer.apple.com/documentation/swift/optional/unsafelyunwrapped) that does not check for `nil` in release builds: this does not meet the definition of memory safety because it admits violations of initialization and lifetime safety that could be exploited.

 ### Unsafe code